databrix-org/demo-databrix.org-yuqiang/README.md

 ## Step 2: Install packages

-1. Open your Python Terminal
+1. Open your Anaconda prompt

-2. Open the directory of Repo in the Terminal, where you just stored scripts in it.
+2. Open the directory of Repo in the Anaconda prompt, where you just stored scripts in it.
+Using `cd C:\user\repo`

-3. Create a virtual environment using pipenv.
-Run code: `pipenv install`
+3. create new conda environment.
+Run code `conda create -n databirx`

-4. Activate the virtual environment.
-Run code: `pipenv shell`
+4. Activate the new environment named databrix.
+Run code `conda activate databrix`

 5. Install required packages in this virtual environment.
-Run code: `pipenv install requirements.txt`
+Run code: `conda install requirements.txt`

 ## Step 3: Run the frontend and backend Server

-1. Open your Python Terminal and open the directory of Repo in your Terminal
+1. Open your Anaconda prompt.
+Then open the directory of Repo in your Anaconda prompt.
+Using `cd C:\user\repo`

+2. activate the new environment named databrix.
+Run code `conda activate databrix`

-2. Run the backend Server.
+3. Run the backend Server.
 Run code: `uvicorn backend_main:app --reload`

-3. Do not close this Python Terminal and Open another python Terminal
+3. Do not close this Anaconda prompt and Open another Anaconda prompt

-4. Open the directory of Repo in second Terminal.
+4. Open the directory of Repo in second Anaconda prompt.
+Using `cd C:\user\repo`

+5. Activate the new environment named databrix.
+Run code `conda activate databrix`

 5. Run the frontend Server.
 Run code: `streamlit run Homepage.py`